Policies for Fair Exchanges of Resources: A Logic for Characterizing Fair Exchanges

 Roughly, the left one is for non-linear reasoning and the right for mixed linear non-linear reasoning.
 Also, $\Omega; \Theta, \Delta, \Sigma \vdash \sigma$ intuitively means that the state $\sigma$ is a possible transformation of $\Sigma$ under the assumption $\Omega; \Theta, \Delta$, representing the policies and some classical information $\Omega$, the proposed contracts $\Theta$ and the accepted exchanges $\Delta$.

 The rules of \MuACL\ are in~\autoref{fig:MuACLfull}.
-The \emph{non-linear} rules for $\Vdash$ are the standard ones of the multiplicative fragment of non-linear logic and are displayed in the top-most part of the figure.
-In the second block of rules from top, we follow~\cite{LNL}: for each structural and left non-linear rule, such as (Weak), there is a \emph{non-linear L-rule} for $\vdash$ that modifies $\Omega$ in the same way, such as (L-Weak).
+The \emph{non-linear} rules for $\Vdash$ are the standard ones of the fragment of non-linear logic we consider (i.e., without negation and disjunction).
+These rules are displayed in the top-most part of the figure.
+In the second block of rules from top, we follow~\cite{LNL}: for each structural and left non-linear rule, such as (Weak), there is an almost duplicated \emph{non-linear L-rule} for $\vdash$ that modifies $\Omega$ in the same way, such as (L-Weak).

 The \emph{linear rules} for $\vdash$ are in the third block.
 They result from instantiating the standard ones on the \MuACL\ sequents.
-Note that we omit the cut rule of this fragment.
-In addition there are two rules for the linear contractual implication: the ($\linearcontract$-left) rule introduces the operator on the left if what is required by the contract is satisfied by the consequences; the ($\linearcontract$-split) rule deals with composition of contracts.
+A result of this instantiation is that some rules are replicated for each syntactic category of~\autoref{def:prop-muacl}, while other standard rules of linear logic are omitted, in particular the cut rule.
+Indeed, the omitted rules are immaterial to our modeling purpose, and may alter our decidability and correctness results.
+There are two rules for the linear contractual implication: the ($\linearcontract$-left) rule introduces the operator on the left if what is required by the contract is satisfied by the consequences; the ($\linearcontract$-split) rule deals with composition of contracts.
+Intuitively, when building proofs bottom-up, ($\linearcontract$-left) enables us to transform the state $\Sigma$ with $\delta'$ if $\delta'$ is the consequence of a satisfied promise, whereas the rule ($\linearcontract$-split) expresses that contracts can be combined in order for the requirements of a contract to match the promised resources of other contracts.

 Finally, the remaining rules govern the interaction between linear and non-linear derivations~\cite{LNL}.
 The rules ($G$-left-$\theta$) and ($G$-left-$\delta$) say that a $G$-labeled linear formula is non-linear, and ($\Omega$-cut) is the cut rule where the left premise uses $\Vdash$ and the right one $\vdash$.